-(citing Amar, supra note 82).
+89 The AIRC dissenters themselves explicitly embraced the notion that the term "Legislature" at various points in the Constitution should be informed, intratextually, by the interpretation that word has been given elsewhere in the document.
+576 U.S. at 829 (Roberts, C.J., dissenting) (citing Amar, supra note 80).
 For a similar thought, see Chiafalo v.
 Washington, 140 S. Ct.
 2316, 2329-31 (2020) (Thomas, J., concurring).

-92 If anything, the language of Article II is less legislature-centric.
+90 If anything, the language of Article II is less legislature-centric.
 The technical subject of the key sentence is the "State," not the legislature, and the legislature "may" (rather than "shall") direct the "manner" of (s)election.
-See supra TAN 67-68.
+See supra text accompanying notes 65-66.